francosopo/desafio-tec-cb/README.md

 ```

 Then, create a user, a database with the configurations shown above, and grant all privileges on
-the database to the user you created and permit login.
+the database and the public schema to the user you created and permit login.

 Later, set the following configuration into your .env.local